 - Stage 7 – Preparing for an IPO, restructuring the group with an appropriate holding company to maximise the profit distributions to potential investors and relocating the management team, understanding the restrictions of utilising double tax treaties to maximise earnings

 - Stage 8 – Creating an internal finance company to help finance further acquisitions and manage the cash requirements of a diverse business

 - Stage 9 – Rebranding Polycon as the Eyemax Group with a separate licensing company contracting the intellectual property to potential franchisees

 - Stage 10 – Establishing an e-commerce sales organisation for the camera business and considering further sales development opportunities for other items manufactured by the company

 - Stage 11 – Utilising surplus cash availability to acquire properties in which the company is lessee and making separate real estate investments through dedicated SPVs

 - Stage 12 – Creating the Eyemax private equity fund as a socially responsible investment opportunity for a new concept developed by the Eyemax Group, a solar bowl for energy distribution and establishing the appropriate sub-structure

-IBSA members can click on the links below to watch each session of the 12 stages and view the slides and summary of Roy's Polycon Journey.
+IBSA members can login to watch each session of the 12 stages and view the slides and summary of Roy's Polycon Journey.

-If you are not a member, you can either register for IBSA membership here or contact Lucie to pay the one-off payment of £250 plus VAT to watch this workshop online, which will include a copy of Roy’s book ‘Principles of International Tax Planning’ (RRP £95).
+If you are not a member, you can either Register for IBSA membership here or Access the course here with a one-off payment of £250 plus VAT, which will include a copy of Roy’s book ‘Principles of International Tax Planning’ (RRP £95).